 In Maryland, Forensic Nurse Examiners (FNEs) work within a Sexual Assault Forensic Exam (SAFE) program at select hospitals.
-Specially-trained FNEs complete medical forensic examinations to collect important evidence and provide comprehensive, compassionate, trauma-informed medical care.
+These specially-trained FNEs conduct medical forensic examinations to collect important evidence and provide comprehensive, compassionate, trauma-informed medical care which helps preserve the victim's dignity and reduce psychological trauma.
 Evidence collected during a SAFE by FNEs is collected with accuracy and precision, thereby increasing the effectiveness of investigations and prosecutions.
-FNEs offer victims prompt, trauma-informed care which helps preserve the victim’s dignity and reduce psychological trauma.

-If you need information about receiving medical care after a sexual assault, please click here for a list of Maryland hospitals that perform SAFEs.
+If you need information about receiving medical forensic care after a sexual assault, please click here for a list of Maryland hospitals that provide SAFEs.

 Not all hospitals have a SAFE Program.
 However, per House Bill (HB) 963, enacted in the Maryland 2014 Legislative Session, every hospital that provides emergency medical services “shall have a protocol to provide timely access to a sexual assault medical forensic examination by a forensic nurse examiner (FNE) or a physician to a victim of an alleged rape or sexual offense who arrives at the hospital for treatment.”
-These medical facilities should be aware of the nearest SAFE program in their jurisdiction, contact numbers for these programs, options for transportation, and how to handle patients presenting with emergency medical needs as well as in need of forensic evidence collection.
+These medical facilities should be aware of the nearest SAFE program, contact numbers for these programs, options for transportation, how to care for patients presenting with emergency medical needs as well as in need of forensic evidence collection, and state laws and regulations prohibiting hospitals and physicians from billing these patients or their insurance.

 Becoming an FNE in Maryland